 Tutoring services are offered for students on a variety of subjects in support of their academic achievement.
 Students may arrange scheduled or drop-in sessions to receive support.
 Class exam proctoring, workshops, and orientation sessions for special academic activities are also coordinated for students.
 In addition, Study Nights events are hosted close to the mid-term and final examination periods to prepare students for successful completion of academic requirements in challenging subject areas.
 Students are assisted by volunteer faculty, staff, peer tutors, and technology support staff.
 Knack is an online tutoring program where students have access to a network of qualified and vetted peer tutors who are available to provide help with courses through one-on-one or group tutoring sessions.
 Sessions can take place via Knack's online classroom or on-campus at approved locations.
-The SSC sought to formalize tutoring.
+The SSC sought to formalize tutoring efforts and implore the use of an online management tool and application such as Knack Tutoring.
 The use of this platform provides timely data via dashboard and analytics on frequency of visits based on courses, account creation, and completed tutoring sessions.

-Accessibility Services
+Accessibility Services and Accommodations